Student Handbook - Sexual Misconduct

 - A hearing will be scheduled within approximately fourteen (14) days of the conclusion of the investigation outlined above.

-- The hearing will be held in accordance with the College’s hearing procedures, which are outlined in the Student Conduct Code with the exceptions noted above under “The Rights of Both the Complainant and Accused” and the following condition: evidence of a victim’s sexual conduct shall not normally be admissible at a Hearing unless fairness to the accused student requires consideration of such evidence.
+- The hearing will be held in accordance with the College’s hearing procedures, which are outlined in the Student Conduct Code with the exceptions noted above under “The Rights of Both the Complainant and Accused” and the following condition: evidence of a victim’s sexual conduct with others shall not be admissible.
+Evidence of a victim’s sexual conduct with the accused shall not normally be admissible at a Hearing unless fairness to the accused student requires consideration of such evidence.

 - All sanctions defined in the College’s Student Conduct Code are available.
 In the most serious cases, if the accused is found to be responsible, the usual sanction is suspension or expulsion.